CESSProject/doc-v2/ref/in-depth-feat/lbss.md

 - Predefined geographic units: Select a country, state, province, or city.
 - Custom-defined boundaries: Specify a latitude-longitude bounding box for finer control.
 Key Functionalities:
 - Node Availability Check: Users can query the number of eligible storage nodes within the defined region.
-A range is considered invalid if fewer than 12 nodes are available.
+A range is considered **invalid** if less than **12** nodes are available.
 - Persistent Range Configurations: Users can save, modify, and reuse multiple storage range settings.
 - Storage Range Enforcement: When uploading files, users can:
   - Apply previously saved storage settings.